All Episodes

 It is pretty stunning, though, to see the huge difference in income from 2014 to 2015.

-I do want to mention one other thing, charities.
+I do want to mention one other thing: charities.

-And it goes without saying that if you're going to make less money, you're going to um certainly donate less to charities.
+And it goes without saying that if you're going to make less money, you're going to certainly donate less to charities.

-So we saw uh a donation of $1 million in charities versus $3 million to the Clinton Family Foundation.
+So we saw a donation of $1 million in charities versus $3 million to the Clinton Family Foundation.

-So that $1 million is happening in uh 2015, $42,000 uh going to other charities in 2015.
+So that $1 million happening in 2015, $42,000 going to other charities in 2015.

-Oh, they're so wonderful!
+Oh, they're so wonderful.

-That's a great went to their own charity.
+Went to their own charity.

 You happen to know what the pass-through on the Clinton charity is?

-In other words, you give a dollar to the Clinton charity, how much of that dollar ends up in charity?
+In other words, you give a dollar to the Clinton charity, how much of that dollar ends up in charity.

 You give it their foundation.

-You know what the pass-through on the Clinton is like 30 cents.
+The pass-through on the Clinton is like 30 cents.

 I think I saw that somewhere.